mdcourse/mdcourse.github.io/docs/source/chapters/chapter3.rst

 Simulation box
 --------------

-In all simulations performed here, a certain number of atoms are first randomly placed in a cuboid box.
+In all the simulations performed here, a certain number of atoms are first randomly placed in a 3D cuboid box.

 Start coding
 ------------